 Feature branches must be prefixed feature/ or they don’t get built or receive auto-merges.
 This allows developers to have experimental branches that don’t get built or merged.

-CumulusCI Flow is focused on an agile release process (we use 2 week sprints/releases) instead of continuous delivery.
+CumulusCI Flow is focused on an agile release process that works well with the technical constraints of Salesforce packaging..

 CumulusCI Flow vs git-flow¶

-When I first started figuring out our development/release process, I started where most people do in looking at git-flow.
-Unlike both CumulusCI Flow and Github Flow, git-flow uses multiple permanent branches to separate development work from releases.
+When our team first started figuring out our development/release process, we started where most people do in looking at git-flow.
+Unlike both CumulusCI Flow and GitHub Flow, git-flow uses multiple permanent branches to separate development work from releases.
 We decided to go with a main/feature branching model instead of git-flow for a few reasons:

 We only cut and release new releases.
 We never patch old releases which makes the complexity of git-flow less necessary.